gracenc12/rfm-and-marketing-campaign-analysis/README.md

 ---

-## 1. Business Understanding
+## Business Understanding

-The company is a **multichannel supermarket retailer** operating through **website, catalog, and offline stores**.
-Revenue is driven by customer purchase behavior across channels.
-Although comprehensive customer data is available (demographics, purchasing behavior, and complaint history), it has not been fully utilized to support customer segmentation and targeted marketing and customer engagement strategies.
+The company is a multichannel supermarket retailer operating through website, catalog, and offline stores.
+Although rich customer data is available, it has not been fully utilized to support customer segmentation and targeted marketing strategies.

-This project applies **data-driven analysis** to **understand customer behavior**, **identify high-value customers**, and **improve marketing effectiveness, retention and customer engagement strategy**.
+This project applies data-driven analysis to **understand customer purchasing behavior, identify high-value customers, and improve marketing effectiveness, retention, and customer engagement**.

 ---

-## 2. Problem Statement
+## Problem Statement

-In a multichannel supermarket retail business, the company lacks a comprehensive understanding of diverse customer purchasing behaviors across channels and faces low marketing campaign effectiveness due to mass campaign, which may decrease and reduce customer engagement.
-This analysis aims to address how customer behavior can be understood and segmented to enable targeted marketing campaigns and tailored engagement strategies to drive campaign effectiveness and revenue growth.
+The company currently relies on mass marketing campaigns with low effectiveness due to limited understanding of customer behavior differences across segments.
+This may reduce engagement and increase churn risk.

 ---

-## 3. Goals/Objectives
+## Objectives

-* Identify characteristics of **high-value customers**
+- Identify characteristics of high-value customers
-* Segment customers using **RFM analysis**
+- Segment customers using RFM analysis
-* Evaluate **marketing campaign effectiveness**
+- Evaluate marketing campaign effectiveness
-* Deliver **actionable marketing insights, campaign, retention and engagement strategy recommendations** based on data.
+- Provide actionable marketing, retention, and engagement strategies

 ---

-## 4. Tools (Tech Stack)

-* **Python**: Pandas & NumPy for data processing and analysis & Matplotlib, Seaborn for visualization.
-* **Tableau** : Interactive Dashboard
+## Key Insights
+- Customer behavior varies significantly across RFM segments.
+- High-value customers are not only found in Champions; declining segments also contribute substantial revenue.
+- Around **30% of customers are in segments at risk of churn**, indicating potential revenue leakage.
+- Campaign response aligns with customer engagement level, proving that mass campaigns are inefficient.
+- High-value but declining segments remain responsive to campaigns, creating strong opportunities for targeted reactivation.

 ---

-## 5. Conclusion & Strategic Recommendations
+## Conclusion & Recommendations

-The analysis shows that customer behavior and campaign acceptance vary significantly across RFM segments, making **mass marketing strategy is ineffective**.

-To improve marketing campaign efficiency and long-term revenue growth, the company should:

-* **Implement RFM-based customer segmentation** to **replace mass marketing campaign with targeted and personalized marketing strategies**.
+- Implement **RFM-based segmentation** to replace mass marketing campaigns.
-* **Apply different marketing campaign, retention & customer engagement approaches for every RFM segments**, aligned with **customer behavior** (Recency, Frequency, and Monetary).
+- Apply **targeted and personalized strategies** for each customer segment.
+- Prioritize retention and revenue protection for high-value customers at risk of churn.
+- Use data-driven engagement strategies to improve campaign effectiveness and long-term growth.

 ---

-## 6. Key Takeaway
+## Key Takeaway
-- **RFM-driven segmentation enables more effective marketing campaign, stronger retention and customer engagement strategy to support business and revenue growth through data-driven decision making.**
+**RFM-driven segmentation enables more effective marketing campaigns, stronger customer retention, and better engagement to support sustainable revenue growth through data-driven decision making.**

+---

+## Output
+- RFM segmentation analysis
+- Marketing campaign effectiveness evaluation
+- Strategic marketing & retention recommendations
+- Interactive Tableau Dashboard and Presentation Slides

+---

+## 👤 Author
+Grace — Data Analyst Portfolio Project